jfcloutier/karma_system/design_notes/policies.md

 * selects a goal -this becomes a "self-directed" goal because it originated with the CA-
 * and formulates a policy (a list of directives) to achieve the goal,
 * and marks the goal as "in play",
-* and broadcasts the policy *intent* to its umwelt CAs.
+* and broadcasts the policy *intents* (as directives) to its umwelt CAs.

-A CA keeps a list of the policies (as a conjunction of directives) it receives from its parents within its current timeframe.
+A CA keeps a list of the directives (prioritized goals) it receives from its parents within its current timeframe.

 At the end of its current timeframe, a CA:

-* rejects irrelevant policies (none of the goals of the policy reference beliefs the CA holds or could hold),
+* rejects irrelevant directives (none of the goals reference beliefs the CA holds or could hold),
-* sorts the remaining policies by priority (highest first),
+* sorts the remaining directives by priority (highest first),
-* selects the highest priority policy remaining, if any,
+* selects the highest priority directive it can actuate
-* processes these directives, if any
+  * builds or selects a policy (list of directives) to achieve the directive and emits it to its umwelt
+  * waits for confirmation that the policy can be actuateed by its umwelt
-* notifies originating CAs of the directives from that policy it can actuate,
+* notifies originating CAs of the directive it can actuate,

-Note: A CA processes at most one policy at a time.
-A new timeframe is started only once the selected policy, if any, is rejected or executed.
+Note: A CA processes at most one directive to actuate at a time.
+A new timeframe is started only once the selected directive, if any, is rejected or executed.

 A CA's timeframe must thus be qualitatively longer than that of its umwelt CAs, to the point where, to an observer, it operates on a different time scale than its umwelt.

-For each goal in the retained policy directives:
+For each goal in the retained directives:

 * If the CA is an effector, the goal is marked as "ready to actuate" and the CA communicates to the CA of origin that the goal is "actuation-ready"
 * else, for higher-level CAs, the goal is marked "in play" and the CA formulates a policy to realize it (i.e. recursively executes the steps)